 What are the best VPNs for MacOS?

 Now that you know a bit more about what to look for, the search for a great VPN begins!
 Well, not so fast, the market is expansive and you’re likely to fall victim to analysis paralysis.
 If you’d rather just cut to the chase, check out our recommendations for the best VPNs for Mac:

 NordVPN has an amazing reputation among VPN users.
 The company has been in operation since 2012 and employs mathematicians and technologists whose goal is to keep the Internet as free as possible without sacrificing speed or ease of use.
 The company even offers Bitcoin payments for an extra layer of anonymity.

 NordVPN puts security first by using double data encryption along with a strict zero-logging policy.
-The team operates over 800 servers in 57 different countries, as well, which gives users plenty of options for bypassing censorship and geo-blocked content.
+The team operates over 5,500 servers in 60 different countries, as well, which gives users plenty of options for bypassing censorship and geo-blocked content.
+NordVPN will successfully unblock Netflix, Hulu and BBC iPlayer along with a huge range of other content.
 There are no bandwidth limitations or traffic throttling, both P2P and torrents are welcome, and there’s a convenient kill switch that terminates any unencrypted leaks if your connection drops unexpectedly.

 Ease of use is another priority for the NordVPN team, and the Mac software shows it with a fast installation and intuitive design.
 Both basic and advanced features are easy to find and customize to your liking.
 The NordVPN application can be downloaded from their website or the Mac App Store.

 - Unblocks US Netflix, iPlayer, Amazon Prime and other streaming services